Mixture of Directed Graphical Models for Discrete Spatial Random Fields: The NUG as a Template for a DAG

 \section{The NUG as a Template for a DAG}

-In this section, we introduce the concept of compatibility, which is the criteria used to determine whether a DAG or set of DAGs retain structural integrity to the NUG.
-NUGs and DAGs are each graphical representations of the probability models, MRFs and DGMs respectively.
-We address specification of an MRF given a NUG and a DGM given a DAG in Section~\ref{sec:priors}; for now, we focus on how the topology of the NUG serves as a template for the structural dependencies between vertices.
+In this section, we introduce the concept of compatibility, which is the criteria used to determine whether a DAG or set of DAGs honor the topology of the NUG.
+DAGs which honor the structure of the NUG are said to be weakly compatible, while DAGs which honor the dependence relationships implied by the topology of the NUG are strongly compatible.
+We formally define weak and strong compatibility below.

+NUGs and DAGs are each graphical representations of probability models, MRFs and DGMs, respectively.
+We address specification of an MRF given a NUG and a DGM given a DAG in Section~\ref{sec:priors}; for now, we begin with weak compatibility and focus on how the topology of the NUG serves as a template for the structural dependencies between vertices.
 To this end we introduce some notation.

-Without loss of generality, we focus discussion on the NUG as the template for sets of DAGs, though the concepts apply to any undirected graph.
+Without loss of generality, we center discussion on the NUG as the template for sets of DAGs, though the concepts apply to any undirected graph.
 Let $\N=\{\V,\bar\E\}$, be a NUG with set of vertices, $\V=\{i:i=1,\dots,n\}$, where $n$ is the number of areal units, and set of unordered pairs, $\bar\E$, where the unordered pair, $\{i,j\}$, denotes that there is an undirected edge between vertices $i$ and $j$.
 In a NUG, we say that vertices $i$ and $j$ are neighbors if $\{i,j\}$ is an element of $\bar\E$.
 We introduce the notation

 to represent the set of neighbors of vertex $i$ and note that $\partial(i) = \{j:\{i,j\}\in\bar\E\}$.
-The NUG in the discrete spatial setting generally takes one of two forms, a first or second-order neighborhood structure, where neighbor relationships are defined by the contiguity of areal units.
-A \textit{first-order} neighborhood structure is defined such that the set of neighbors of areal unit $i$ are the units that have a border touching at more than just a point.
-In a regular lattice, this corresponds to the areal units directly above, below, left, and right of $i$.
-Figure~\ref{fig:lattice} depicts a three-by-three regular lattice with the corresponding NUG defined by a first-order dependence structure in Figure~\ref{fig:rook}.
-A \textit{second-order} neighborhood structure defines neighbors to be the areal units that have common border or have corners that touch, giving a set of eight neighbors for any areal unit in a regular lattice that is not on the border.
-Figure~\ref{fig:queen} shows the implied NUG of a second-order neighborhood structure for the three-by-three grid.
+The NUG in the discrete spatial setting generally takes one of two forms, a \textit{first} or \textit{second-order} neighborhood structure (see Appendix~\ref{ap:nugs}), where neighbor relationships are defined by the contiguity of areal units.